MicrosoftDocs/azure-docs/articles/virtual-network/resource-groups-networking.md

 ## Azure DNS

 Azure DNS is a hosting service for DNS domains, providing name resolution using Microsoft Azure infrastructure.
-By hosting your domains in Azure.

 Key properties of Azure DNS include: